Variations on Memetic Algorithms for Graph Coloring Problems: Experimental Results

-The computation time of $H_2Col$ is generally close to that of $H'_2Col$ but the former algorithm is more robust with quasi-100\% of success.
-In particular, the two graphs DSJC500.5 and DSJC1000.1 with 48 and 20 colors respectively are resolved each time, and in less than one CPU minute on average.
+The computation time of \emph{HEAD} is generally close to that of \emph{HEAD'} but the former algorithm is more robust with a success rate of almost 100\%.
+In particular, the two graphs <\texttt{dsjc500.5}> and <\texttt{dsjc1000.1}> with 48 and 20 colors respectively are resolved each time, and in less than one CPU minute on average (CPU 3.3GHz).
 Using a multicore CPU, these instances are solved in less than 30 seconds on average, often in less than 10 seconds.
-As a comparison, the shortest time reported in the literature for DSJC1000.1 is 93 minutes for EXTRACOL with a 2.8GHz processor (and 108 minutes for MACOL with a 3.4GHz processor).
+As a comparison, the shortest time reported in the literature for <\texttt{dsjc1000.1}> is 32 minutes for \emph{QA-col}~\cite{Titiloye11b} (2011) with a 3GHz processor, 65 minutes for \emph{IE$^2$COL} (2012) with a 2.8GHz processor, 93 minutes for \emph{EXTRACOL}~\cite{Wu12} (2011) with a 2.8GHz processor and 108 minutes for \emph{MACOL}~\cite{Lu10} (2010) with a 3.4GHz processor.